You-Gao/Blog/_books/2025-09-14-katabasis.md

 There isn't a satisfying resolution besides choosing a different system or banning it.

 ---
-[^1]: There are some words which escape vagueness.
-Being bald necessarily means a person has no hairs on their head.
+[^1]: Some words escape vagueness.
+Being bald necessarily means a person has no hair on their head.